powsybl/powsybl.github.io/pages/documentation/simulation/flowdecomposition/index.md

 ### Nodal Injections partitioning

-In order to distinguish internal/loopflows and allocated flows, the nodal injections in each zone must de decomposed in two parts:
+In order to distinguish internal/loop flows and allocated flows, the nodal injections in each zone must de decomposed in two parts:
 - Nodal injections for allocated flows
 - Nodal injections for loop flows and internal flows